 Anja’s writing has been published in a range of interdisciplinary journals including WIRES Climate Change, Progress in Human Geography, Environment and Planning D, Political Geography, Geohumanities, South Atlantic Quarterly, Deleuze Studies, Media Culture and Society, and Journal of Sonic Studies.
 In 2013 Anja was the recipient of the Progress in Human Geography Best Essay Prize for an Early Career Researcher.
 Anja’s commentary and think pieces have also appeared in Red Pepper, Mute, EIPCP, The Sociological Imagination, and Geocritique.
 Anja is an editorial board member of Environment and Planning D: Society and Space.

 Anja is currently a Vice Chancellors Fellow at the Australian Centre for Cultural Environmental Research at the University of Wollongong.
 Prior to their current role, they held held a continuing lectureship at Goldsmiths College (Sociology) and a Postdoctoral Fellowship at Royal Holloway (Geography), University of London.
 Anja has been awarded grants by Antipode, the Economic and Social Research Council, the British Academy/ Leverhulme, and the Australian Research Council.
-Anja's artistic work has been commissioned by and exhibited at Queensland Art Gallery and Gallery of Modern Art, BBC 3, Deutschland Radio, Museo Nacional Centro de Arte Reina Sofía, ABC Radio National, Arts Admin, Sound and Music, Live Art Development Agency (UK), Transmediale Berlin (DE), First Draft Gallery (AUS), Institute of Modern Art (AUS) and Liquid Architecture.
+Anja's artistic work has been commissioned by and exhibited at Melbourne Arts Centre (AUS), Queensland Art Gallery and Gallery of Modern Art (AUS), BBC 3 (UK), Deutschland Radio (DE), Museo Nacional Centro de Arte Reina Sofía (ES), ABC Radio National (AUS), Arts Admin (UK), Sound and Music (UK), Live Art Development Agency (UK), Transmediale Berlin (DE), First Draft Gallery (AUS), Institute of Modern Art (AUS) and Liquid Architecture (AUS).
 In 2017 Anja’s collaborative radio work “And then the sea came back” was Jury nominated for the Prix Ars Electronica.
 Their sound work has been reviewed in publications such as The Wire – Adventures in Sound and Music, The Quietus and The Outline